massimotroncone/mywebsite/content/authors/admin/_index.md

 title: Massimo Troncone
 ---

 I am a PhD candidate in political science at the [European Politics Research Group](https://eup.ethz.ch/) at ETH Zurich.
-The core of my research lies in electoral institutions and politicians’ behaviour.
+My primary research interest lies in electoral institutions and politicians’ behaviour.
 In my dissertation, I exploit the unique features of the post-war Italian Senate to study the effects of the electoral connection on targeted spending and local legislation.

 Currently, I am also collaborating on various projects on ethnic politics, with a particular focus on minorities’ political preferences and cultural integration.
 My works typically combine individual-level observational data with standard methods for causal inference to uncover credible relations.